dimitri-nicolo/calico/README.md

 0. Ensure Calico Enterprise version 2.6+ is installed
 1. Kubectl apply -f common/\*.yaml
 2. Navigate to relevant detection folder and apply the YAMLs (Modify Naming if needed)
-3. To test, use the 'attacker' pod to create an entrypoint to the cluster
+3. To test, use the 'attacker' pod to create an entrypoint to the cluster (You will need to push pod into registry)